Overview

 Education and qualifications

-Entry-level positions may require a bachelor’s degree.
-In these programs, social work students learn about human behavior,2 diverse populations, ethics, and social welfare policy.
-All bachelor’s programs require students to participate in supervised fieldwork or complete an internship.
+Entry-level positions in social work may require a bachelor’s degree.
+In these programs, social work students learn about human behavior,1 diverse populations, ethics, and social welfare policy.
+All bachelor’s programs for social work require students to participate in supervised fieldwork or complete an internship.

 Those who want to work as clinical social workers and treat people with emotional, mental, or behavioral illnesses often need a master’s degree in social work.
-These programs are more in-depth than bachelor’s programs and prepare students by developing clinical assessment and diagnostic skills.
-After completing this coursework, clinical social workers complete supervised training, which may take several years.
+These social work programs are more in-depth than bachelor’s programs and prepare students by developing clinical assessment and diagnostic skills.
+After completing the coursework for social work, clinical social workers complete supervised training, which may take several years.
 All states require clinical social workers to be licensed.

 Finding help